SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/software-management-docs.md

 To update software on your Edge device, hover over the software item which you want to update and click **Update**.
 Select a version from the list and click **Update** again.
 The software will be updated with the selected version.

 ### Removing software
-To remove software on your Edge device, hover over the software item which you want to delete and click the delete icon.
+To remove software on your Edge device, hover over the software item which you want to remove and click the remove icon.